CobaltBSD/neosurf/README.md

 At build-time, NeoSurf requires Python3, CMake, GNU make (or another CMake-compatible build utility), and a POSIX-compliant shell.

-At runtime and build-time, the following libraries, which you probably already have, are also required: libjpeg-turbo libpng zlib cairo pango wayland xkbcommon glib libcurl
+At runtime and build-time, the following libraries and their development headers are already required:
+* libjpeg-turbo
+* libpng
+* zlib
+* cairo
+* pango
+* wayland
+* xkbcommon
+* glib
+* libcurl
-OpenSSL (LibreSSL supported)
+* OpenSSL (LibreSSL supported)
-libwebp
+* libwebp
-gdk-pixbuf
+* gdk-pixbuf
-gtk+3
+* gtk+3
-libpsl
+* libpsl

+However you obtain these utilities and libraries depends on your distribution.